 YACs are particularly prominent within numerous legislative bodies of local and state government.
-According to The YAC Project, YACs are currently authorized in over ten (10) State Legislatures across the United States, with reported or otherwise unconfirmed instances of now-defunct YACs at least three (3) other states.
+YACs are currently authorized in over nine (9) State Legislatures across the United States, with reported or otherwise unconfirmed instances of now-defunct YACs at least four (4) other states.

 Using “Building Effective Youth Councils” As A Guide

 Building Effective Youth Councils: A Practical Guide to Engaging Youth in Policy Making is a publication from the Forum for Youth Investment (FYI), published in collaboration with the National Conference of State Legislatures (NCSL) and the National League of Cities (NLC).
 Although it was first published in July 2007, the document’s material is still relevant today; the document provides rationale for youth engagement in government, key points that facilitate effective YACs (referred to as youth councils in this publication), and resources for existing YACs.
 The YAC Project is unaffiliated with “Building Effective Youth Councils.”, but it does suggest reading over the document as a helpful guide for understanding more about what exactly a YAC is.

 How to establish a YAC within your State Legislature

 The YAC Project plans to offer support as necessary for the establishment of future state-level legislative YACs, beginning with legislatures in the northeast corridor and eventually expanding to other areas of the country.